-For the fiscal year ended De ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 .5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 001-36842 NEXTDECADE CO (Exact name of registrant as spo Delaware 46-5723951 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1000 Louisiana Street, Suite 3900 Houston, Texas 77002 (Address of principal executive offices) (Zip code) Registrant's telephone number, including Securities registered pursuant to Se Common Stock, \$ 0.0001 par value (Title of Class) The NASDAQ Stock Market LLC (Name of each exchange on which registered) Securities registered pursuant to Se Redeemable Warrants, each to purchase Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule $405$ of the Securities Act.
-Yes $\ \square$ No $\ \boxtimes$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Se ection 15(d) of the Exchange Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by S months (or for such shorter period that the registrant was required to file such reports), and (2) has · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant has submitted electronically, every Interactive Da of this chapter) during the preceding 12 months (or for such shorter period that the registrant was Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K best of the registrant's knowledge, in definitive proxy or information statements incorporated by Indicate by check mark whether the registrant is a large accelerated filer, an accelerate growth company.
-See the definitions of "large accelerated filer," "accelerated fil Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer □ Accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the registrant has elected revised financial accounting standards provided pursuant to Section 13(a) of the Exch Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 12b-2 of the Exchange Act).
-Yes □ No ⊠ The aggregate market value of the registrant's Common Stock held by non-affiliates of the regist 109,850,774 shares of the registrant's Common Stock, \$0.0001 par value, were outstanding as of Documents incorporated by reference: The definitive proxy statement for the registra registrant's fiscal year) is incorporated by reference into Part III. nt's Annual Meeting of Stockholders (to be filed within 120 days of the close of the
+For the fiscal year ended December 31, 2018

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File No. 001-36842

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+1000 Louisiana Street, Suite 3900

+Houston, Texas (Address of principal executive offices)

+Address of principal executive offices

+Registrant's telephone number, including area code: (713) 574-1880

+Securities registered pursuant to Section 12(b) of the Act:

+Common Stock, \$ 0.0001 par value

+(Title of Class)

+The NASDAQ Stock Market LLC

+(Name of each exchange on which registered)

+Securities registered pursuant to Section 12(g) of the Act: Redeemable Warrants, each to purchase one Share of Common Stock

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗌 No 🖂

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗌 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗌

+Indicate by check mark whether the registrant has submitted electronically, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗌

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer Accelerated filer⊠Smaller reporting company⊠Emerging growth company⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the registrant's Common Stock held by non-affiliates of the registrant was approximately \$137.1 million as of June 29, 2018.

+109,850,774 shares of the registrant's Common Stock, \$0.0001 par value, were outstanding as of March 1, 2019.

+Documents incorporated by reference: The definitive proxy statement for the registrant's Annual Meeting of Stockholders (to be filed within 120 days of the close of the registrant's fiscal year) is incorporated by reference into Part III.

+77002 (Zip code)

+(I.R.S.
+Employer Identification No.)